-The Department of Lands has a coordinating role on behalf of the Government of the Northwest Territories for processes related to environmental assessment in the Mackenzie Valley under the Mackenzie Valley Resource Management Act and in the Inuvialuit Settlement Region under the Canadian Environmental Assessment Act, 2012 and the Inuvialuit Final Agreement.
+The Department of Lands has a coordinating role on behalf of the Government of the Northwest Territories for processes related to environmental assessment in the Mackenzie Valley under the Mackenzie Valley Resource Management Act and in the Inuvialuit Settlement Region under the Impact Assessment Act and the Inuvialuit Final Agreement.

 These processes include: